 The most straightforward way is to ask customers for their email addresses when they get to the checkout and input this information along with what they purchased into customer management software.
 This data can then be linked to the backend of the online shop.
 Assuming the shopper is willing to share their email address, this process will lower the barrier between the online and offline profiles of an individual.
 Online marketing efforts can then be tailored to the individual and what they have recently purchased.
 However, the benefits are one-sided with the offline experience only improving the online service.

 Retailers such as Waitrose have started to address the idea of the online experience enhancing the offline experience by using iBeacon technology in their stores.
 If a shopper has downloaded the Waitrose app and switched on their phone’s location, the beacons will identify them and offer price promotions based on their online shopping habits when they are in the right area of the shop.

 Of course, having technology that monitors online and offline behaviour is only the first step.
 Retailers need to be able to manage, analyse and coordinate data collected online and in a physical shop.
-In most businesses, the online and offline experiences are usually managed by different teams, therefore, extra steps must be taken to ensure that customer insights and point-of-sale teams from both sides are involved.
+In most businesses, the online and offline experiences are usually managed by different teams, therefore, extra steps must be taken to ensure those customer insights and point-of-sale teams from both sides are involved.
 Making a single individual or team responsible for a unified approach is the best approach.
 Ideally, the retailer will then implement this connected thinking mentality throughout the entire organisation.